 - 2 tbsp goat or sheep Feta cheese full-fat

-- If you are using fresh shrimps, clean them from the shells gently not to destroy the shape.
-If you are using frozen shrimps, defrost them before cooking but not in the microwave.
+- If you are using fresh shrimp, clean them from the shells gently not to destroy the shape.
+If you are using frozen shrimp, defrost them before cooking but not in the microwave.
 The safest way would be to leave them in the refrigerator overnight.

 - Wash zucchini with warm water!
 Using a spiraliser or vegetable peeler, create thin noodles from zucchini.
 Do not peel them, the green peel will add a nice colour and it's rich in minerals.
 Place the zoodles in a metallic strainer.

 - Immerse the strainer with zoodles into a deep pot with boiling water.
 Keep them there for exactly 30 seconds then strain well.
-Melt the butter in the same frying pan you prepared the shrimps in, and then transfer the zoodles.
-Top them with shrimps and vegetable.
+Melt the butter in the same frying pan where you prepared the shrimp and then transfer the zoodles.
+Top them with shrimp and vegetables.
 Reduce the heat and let them cook for 1 minute.

 - At this point pour Ouzo all over the pan.
 If you are experienced with Flambéing, it would be ideal to let the Ouzo create a small flame by exposing the pan to a small flame from a match or flame-thrower.
 If not, it's fine, the alcohol will evaporate.